AI Governance • Scientific Computing • Materials Discovery

 • VASPBAUM Band-unfolding pipeline for VASP-based electronic-structure analysis.

-Research themes
+Research map

 Contact